4 Days in New York City: Detailed Itinerary + Map

 Metropolitan Opera

-I have yet to get to New York on a trip when I can go to the Metropolitan Opera.
+I have yet to get to New York on a trip where I can go to the Metropolitan Opera.
 It’s been on my travel bucket list for years, and one day I will go.

 EVERYONE wants to sing there.
 Go.